Check out our helpful tips For each season of the year

 - Check that all landscape and exterior lights are working properly and that there are no burnt out bulbs or broken fixtures.

 - Keep your home well-lit to prevent accidents or protect your home from burglary.

 - Consider going with motion sensor lights for any that need replacing.

 - All exterior wiring should be UV rated and weather proof and any outdoor receptacle within 15 feet of grade must be GFI protected – deficiencies can result in power loss or even electrocution – call us today for a free evaluation if you are concerned about your outdoor wiring and receptacles.

 Keep your home and family safe over the holiday season by following our guidelines below:

-- Consider having an outdoor plug installed in the soffit rather than running extension cords for Christmas lights.
+- Install an outdoor plug controlled by a timer in the soffit rather than running extension cords for Christmas lights.
 Extension cords are not as safe and don’t look as nice.